 Protect Against Weak Employee Passwords

 Collectively, despite constant reminders of the importance of password security, we are notoriously bad at creating strong passwords.
-In fact, recent studies from OWASP and NordPass found that “123456”, “password” and “qwerty” are still currently the most commonly used passwords around the world.
+In fact, a recent study from NordPass found that “123456”, “password” and “qwerty” are still currently among the most commonly used passwords around the world.
 Just as alarmingly, a report from the Ponemon Institute earlier this year found that 50% of IT professionals reuse passwords across different workplace accounts.
-If that’s not enough to have you quivering in your technical boots, then try this on for size: Verizon’s 2020 Data Breach Investigations Report found that password dumper malware, which steals login credentials from the victim’s computer, was involved in over one third of all malware-related breaches.
+If that’s not enough to have you quivering in your technical boots, then try this on for size: Verizon’s 2020 Data Breach Investigations Report found that password dumper malware, which steals login credentials from the victim’s computer, was involved in over one-third of all malware-related breaches.
 But it isn’t just malware that organizations should be worried about; the same report found that 80% of hacking-related breaches involved passwords in some way, either in terms of using stolen credentials or the involvement of brute force attacks.